FloorBroekgaarden/growl-syntheticstellarpopconvolve/README.md

 ## **Features**
 SSPC provides a robust framework for convolving stellar population synthesis data with star formation rates.
 Its key features include:

-✅ **Event-based convolution**: Handles transient data.
+- ✅ **Event-based convolution**: Handles transient data.
-✅ **Ensemble-based convolution**: Handles nested histograms and binned data.
+- ✅ **Ensemble-based convolution**: Handles nested histograms and binned data.
-✅ **Convolution by integration**: Handles convolution by summing the normalized yields with the star formation rates to get the actual yield.
+- ✅ **Convolution by integration**: Handles convolution by summing the normalized yields with the star formation rates to get the actual yield.
-✅ **Convolution by sampling**: Generates actual sampled systems from the actual yield.
+- ✅ **Convolution by sampling**: Generates actual sampled systems from the actual yield.
-✅ **Supports different SFR prescriptions**: Users can apply arbitrary star formation rate models.
+- ✅ **Supports different SFR prescriptions**: Users can apply arbitrary star formation rate models.
-✅ **Flexible star formation modeling**: Supports sequential convolution with multiple SFRs.
+- ✅ **Flexible star formation modeling**: Supports sequential convolution with multiple SFRs.
-✅ **Convolution instructions**: Supports sequential convolution of multiple **convolution instructions**.
+- ✅ **Convolution instructions**: Supports sequential convolution of multiple **convolution instructions**.
-✅ **Multiprocessing and sequential convolution support**: Uses multiprocessing when each convolution target time is independent, but can use sequential convolution when the next step depends on the previous one.
+- ✅ **Multiprocessing and sequential convolution support**: Uses multiprocessing when each convolution target time is independent, but can use sequential convolution when the next step depends on the previous one.
-✅ **Astropy support**: Uses Astropy units to perform unit checks and dimensional analysis of yields.
+- ✅ **Astropy support**: Uses Astropy units to perform unit checks and dimensional analysis of yields.
-✅ **Post-convolution processing**: Allows user-provided **post-convolution** functions to refine results (e.g., LISA frequency range selection), re-weighting based on detection probability, and
+- ✅ **Post-convolution processing**: Allows user-provided **post-convolution** functions to refine results (e.g., LISA frequency range selection), re-weighting based on detection probability, and

 Planned features:

 - **Chunked convolution** for large datasets that don’t fit into memory.
 - **Better support for spatially resolved star-formation rates**.
 - **Support for star formation using generators** for use-cases where the previous convolution time affects the star formation of the next convolution time.

 ---

 ## **Usage**

-Using SSPC is designed to be simple, and only requires the following ingredients
+Using SSPC is designed to be simple, and only requires the following ingredients:

 - **input data**: pre-calculated population-synthesis results which contain at least delay time information and a normalized yield value
 - **general configuration**: a global configuration.
 - **starformation rate model**: a dictionairy-type containing information about the rate of star formation and the corresponding times, and optionally information about metallicity distributions.